SCOgroup/acade.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Tian Meng is currently a special associate professor and master's supervisor of the School of Automation at Wuhan University of Technology, and his main research interests are power grid resilience, low-carbon planning of distribution networks, and artificial intelligence.